Emotional Resilience for Endometriosis Patients

 The main symptoms of endometriosis include chronic pelvic pain, painful menstruation, pain during intercourse, heavy menstrual bleeding, and fatigue.
 More importantly, the unknown cause of endometriosis and the likelihood for it to be misdiagnosed results in treatments that aren’t effective.
 This contributes to increased stress and decreased quality of life.

 Endometriosis-related pain and possible infertility can lead to emotional distress and increased risk of developing psychiatric disorders such as depression and anxiety.
-This may affect the personal and professional life of those suffering from endometriosis.
+This may affect the personal and professional lives of those suffering from endometriosis.

 Endometriosis can be an emotional rollercoaster